Justin-Diner/Justin-Diner/README.md

 ### Hi there 👋

-- :house_with_garden: I’m currently working on a AirBnB Clone.
+- :house_with_garden: I’m currently working on an AirBnB Clone.
 - 🌱 I’m improving at the MERN stack and researching AI.
 - 👯 I’m looking to collaborate on open source applications.
 - 💬 Ask me about ReactJS and solving difficult programming questions.